Kimxons/python_TDD/README.md

 Developer: Meshack Kitonga ( kitongameshack9@gmail.com )

-This is a simple python program on python TDD.
+This is a simple python program on TDD.
 The program checks whether a word is a palindrome or not.
 This is implemented using Stack Data structure in python.

 Use Case: